-Camera Bag: The Camera Bag is located to the left of the Stage and displays a list of cameras (in alphabetical order) that are registered in Orchid Core VMS and can be added to the Stage as Players.
-Players can be added to the Stage from that list by either double clicking the thumbnail or dragging the thumbnail directly onto the Stage.
+Camera Bag: The Camera Bag is located to the left of the Stage and displays a list of the cameras that are available to the Orchid Fusion VMS Stage.
+The cameras (sorted alphabetically by Camera Group and/or server on the Cameras tab) may be added to the Stage as Players by either double clicking the thumbnail or dragging the thumbnail directly onto the Stage.
+The Camera Bag also includes the Stages feature which allows you to create custom display cycles.